PandaUprising/FeedMe/README.md

 # FeedMe
-FeedMe plugin for Minecraft servers, currently unreleased
+FeedMe plugin for Minecraft servers

 A Simple plugin for Bukkit/Spigot/Paper that refills your hunger bad without having to eat!